emekaorji/symlx/README.md

 ## Why symlx

 During CLI development, running `node dist/cli.js` repeatedly is noisy.
+`npm link` has generally been buggy and slow to pick recent code changes.
 `symlx` gives you the real command experience (`my-cli --help`) without a global publish/install cycle.

 Core guarantees:

 - Links are session-scoped and cleaned on exit.
 - Collision behavior is explicit (`prompt`, `skip`, `fail`, `overwrite`).
 - Option resolution is deterministic.